SMTG-Bham/doped/docs/index.rst

 members of the `Scanlon <http://davidscanlon.com/>`_ and `Walsh <https://wmd-group.github.io/>`_ research groups who have / are using it in their work.
-Direct contributors are listed in the GitHub ``Contributors`` sidebar; including `Seán Kavanagh <https://sam-lab.net>`__, Alex Squires, Adair Nicolson, Irea Mosquera-Lois, Alex Ganose, Bonan Zhu, Katarina Brlec, Sabrine Hachmioune and Savya Aggarwal.
+Direct contributors are listed in the GitHub ``Contributors`` sidebar; including `Seán Kavanagh <https://sam-lab.net>`__, Alex Squires, Irea Mosquera-Lois, Sefer Bora Lisesivdin, Muhammad Zahir Iqbal, Atharva Anturkar, Adair Nicolson, Alex Ganose, Bonan Zhu, Katarina Brlec, Sabrine Hachmioune and Savya Aggarwal.

 ``doped`` was originally based on the excellent ``PyCDT`` (no longer maintained), but transformed and morphed over time as more and more functionality was added.
 After breaking changes in ``pymatgen``, the package